xsquawkbox/xsb2-manual/source/using-xsquawkbox.rst

 Transmissions (both voice and text) will be sent to the selected transmission radio.

-XSquawkBox 2 supports 8.33Khz tuning other both voice and text, although the VATSIM network currently does not.
+XSquawkBox 2 supports 8.33Khz tuning over both voice and text, although the VATSIM network currently does not.
 You should only use 25Khz radio frequencies.

 ..
 NOTE::